kaleidawave/ezno/checker/specification/specification.md

 setAtoString(myObject);
 ```

-> Error could be better.
+> Error message could be better.
 Full one contains labels with more information

 - Assignment mismatch

+> Not shown in the example but thanks to [#69](https://github.com/kaleidawave/ezno/pull/69) for adding the position of the error

 #### Property assignment from conditional